Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ### Outputs

 Outputs allow you to extract and display information from your Terraform configuration after it has been applied.
 This is useful for retrieving IP addresses, resource IDs, or any other relevant data.

-It is most usefull for chaining modules togheter!!
+Outputs are most useful for chaining modules together.
+By using outputs from one module as inputs to another, you can create a modular and interconnected infrastructure configuration, enhancing reusability and maintainability.

 #### Defining Outputs in `outputs.tf`